4 Key Digital Adoption Challenges and How to Overcome Them

 COVID-19 accelerated digital transformation by as many as three years—customer service interactions have gone digital, products and services are sold digitally, and internal processes are now done entirely online.
 But for most executives, rapid digitalization is “too big a shock to established ways of working.”

 Digital adoption is a state where employees are able to leverage technology to improve their overall performance and output.

-To drive digital adoption, companies need to communicate why digital changes and digitalization matter, provide adequate onboarding and training for employees, and measure the adoption of new technologies from time to time.
+To drive digital adoption, companies need to communicate why digital changes and digitalization matter, provide adequate onboarding and training for employees, and measure the digital adoption of new technologies.
 Most companies struggle with each of these.

 Let’s take a closer look at four common digital adoption challenges and what you can do to overcome them today.